 Julia manages Volunteer Porirua, a branch office of Volunteer Wellington.
 She is a big fan of the vibrant, youthful city of Porirua, and loves seeing how the locals support one another, and how volunteering changes people’s lives.
 Currently she’s inspired by this thought she found on Twitter: “When people talk about travelling to the past, they worry about radically changing the present by doing something small, but barely anyone in the present really thinks that they can radically change the future by doing something small.”

-Aileen has worked in the community sector for a while and early on I became aware of the vital and exciting role played by volunteers.
-Community organisations are essential to the well-being of the people they work with across Wellington, so to work at Volunteer Wellington and alongside great volunteers and organisations, allows me to interact and connect with people of all ages.
+Aileen has worked in the community sector for a while and early on she became aware of the vital and exciting role played by volunteers.
+Community organisations are essential to the well-being of the people they work with across Wellington, so to work at Volunteer Wellington and alongside great volunteers and organisations, allows her to interact and connect with people of all ages.

 Lyne worked in dance and theatre for 36 years as a dance artist and choreographer.